-Syntax --backend {driver options}
+Syntax backend {driver options}

-Parameters driver options

-Any option available to the C-SPY driver you are using.
+Parameters driver options Any option available to the C-SPY driver you are using.

 For use with cspybat (mandatory).

-Use this option to send options to the C-SPY driver.
-All options that follow --backend will be passed to the C-SPY driver, and will not be processed by cspybat itself.
+Description Use this option to send options to the C-SPY driver.
+All options that followbackend will be passed to the C-SPY driver, and will not be processed by cspybat itself.

+This option is not available in the IDE.